ERAXIS- anidulafungin injection, powder, lyophilized, for solution

-Administration of multiple doses of anidulafungin and a single dose of tacrolimus to healthy subjects resulted in no significant alteration in the steady state pharmacokinetics of either drug.
-No dosage adjustment of tacrolimus or anidulafungin is needed when the two drugs are co-administered [see Clinical Pharmacology (12.4)].
+Administration of multiple doses of anidulafungin and a single-dose of tacrolimus to healthy subjects resulted in no significant alteration in the steady state pharmacokinetics of either drug.
+No dosage adjustment of tacrolimus or anidulafungin is needed when the two drugs are co-administered [see Clinical Pharmacology (12.3)].

-The safety and effectiveness of ERAXIS in patients ≤16 years old has not been established [see Clinical Pharmacology (12.4)].
+The safety and effectiveness of ERAXIS in pediatric patients with esophageal candidiasis has not been established.

 Of the total number of subjects (N = 197) in the pivotal clinical studies of anidulafungin, 35% were 65 years and over, while 18% were 75 years and over.
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.

 During clinical trials a single 400 mg dose of ERAXIS was inadvertently administered as a loading dose.
 No clinical adverse events were reported.
-In a study of 10 healthy subjects administered a loading dose of 260 mg followed by 130 mg daily, ERAXIS was generally well tolerated; 3 of the 10 subjects experienced transient, asymptomatic transaminase elevations (≤3 x ULN) [see Warnings and Precautions (5.1)].
+In a study of 10 healthy subjects administered a loading dose of 260 mg followed by 130 mg daily; 3 of the 10 subjects experienced transient, asymptomatic transaminase elevations (≤3 × ULN) [see Warnings and Precautions (5.1)].

 Anidulafungin is not dialyzable.